Terms & Conditions

-1. The competition is organised by the Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford; led by Daisy J. Hung, Equality and Diversity Facilitator with support from the steering group made up of representatives from the University’s Gardens, Libraries & Museums (GLAM), Oxford Sparks, Oxford Education Deanery, The Oxford Research Centre in the Humanities (TORCH), and the Undergraduate Admissions Office.
+1. The competition is organised by the Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford; led by Daisy J. Hung, MPLS Head of Equality, Diversity and Inclusion, and Jo Knights, MPLS Equality, Diversity and Inclusion Coordinator.

 2. Entry to the competition is open to all children who are in school years 5, 6, 7 and 8, attending a state school in Oxfordshire.
 The competition is free to enter.